 ...there is no secret to blogging or content marketing.
 There are a plethora of websites that will preach "17 steps to effective content marketing," but as someone with no experience, no education on the topic, and who did no prior research about content marketing or blogging, I can tell you that there is no secret to the results I've achieved.

 Just do it.

 I'm writing from experience.
 My first blog entry was so bad that I recently deleted it when I went back to read it, but that first blog was the one that got me started.
-Even though it was bad, it was done, and it was an important step to creating another, and another, and another.
+Even though it was terrible, it was done, and it was an essential step to creating another, and another, and another.